christianvoigt/ArgunetBrowser/README.md

     	});
     </script>
 ```

+###2.4 Testing locally: Don't use Google Chrome
-In its default mode Google Chrome doesn't allow it to load local xml files with Javascript.
+In its default mode Google Chrome doesn't allow us to load local xml files with Javascript.
 If yout want to test Argunet Browser locally, please use another browser or start Chrome with the following parameters (this example is for OSX):

 ```
 		/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --allow-file-access-from-files --enable-webgl --ignore-gpu-blacklist %U